EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

   * Macintosh file type code(s): N/A

-- Person & email address to contact for further information: Göran Selander <goran.selander@ericsson.com>
+- Person & email address to contact for further information: See "Authors' Addresses" section.

 - Intended usage: COMMON

 - Restrictions on usage: N/A

-- Author: Göran Selander <goran.selander@ericsson.com>
+- Author: See "Authors' Addresses" section.

 - Change Controller: IESG